-I aim to work closely with my students to build tool that make people smarter.
+I aim to work closely with my students to build tools that make people better at solving problems.
 The three main approaches are to:

 Design is an the key process for solving problems spanning from software design to graphic design.
 Although trained experts can do design work, we don’t fully understand how to do it, how to teach it, or why design is successful.
 Let’s break down and rebuild the design process from the ground up.

 Start with the assumption that the design process can be viewed computationally: that it has modules that can be isolated and then computationally composed.
 We can then see design as a search process for transforming an input into an output that meets a desired specification.